awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

 ## Getting Data from a Stream<a name="kinesis-using-sdk-java-get-data"></a>

-The Kinesis Data Streams API provides the `getShardIterator` and `getRecords` methods to retrieve data from a stream\.
-This is a pull model, where your code draws data directly from the shards of the stream\.
+The Kinesis Data Streams APIs include the `getShardIterator` and `getRecords` methods that you can invoke to retrieve records from a data stream\.
+This is the pull model, where your code draws data records directly from the shards of the data stream\.

+**Important**
-We recommend that you use the record processor support provided by the Kinesis Client Library \(KCL\) to retrieve stream data in consumer applications\.
-This is a push model, where you implement the code that processes the data\.
-The KCL retrieves data records from the stream and delivers them to your application code\.
+We recommend that you use the record processor support provided by KCL to retrieve records from your data streams\.
+This is the push model, where you implement the code that processes the data\.
+The KCL retrieves data records from the data stream and delivers them to your application code\.
 In addition, the KCL provides failover, recovery, and load balancing functionality\.
-For more information, see [Developing KCL 1\.x Consumers](developing-consumers-with-kcl.md)\.
+For more information, see [Developing Custom Consumers with Shared Throughput Using KCL](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html)\.

-However, in some cases you might prefer to use the Kinesis Data Streams API with the AWS SDK for Java\.
-For example, to implement custom tools for monitoring or debugging your streams\.
+However, in some cases you might prefer to use the Kinesis Data Streams APIs\.
+For example, to implement custom tools for monitoring or debugging your data streams\.

 **Important**
 Kinesis Data Streams supports changes to the data record retention period of your data stream\.
 For more information, see [Changing the Data Retention Period](kinesis-extended-retention.md)\.

 ## Using Shard Iterators<a name="kinesis-using-sdk-java-get-data-shard-iterators"></a>

 You retrieve records from the stream on a per\-shard basis\.
 For each shard, and for each batch of records that you retrieve from that shard, you must obtain a *shard iterator*\.
 The shard iterator is used in the `getRecordsRequest` object to specify the shard from which records are to be retrieved\.
 The type associated with the shard iterator determines the point in the shard from which the records should be retrieved \(see later in this section for more details\)\.
-Before you can work with the shard iterator, you need to retrieve the shard, as discussed in [Retrieving Shards from a Stream](kinesis-using-sdk-java-retrieve-shards.md)\.
+Before you can work with the shard iterator, you need to retrieve the shard, as discussed in [DescribeStream API \- Deprecated](kinesis-using-sdk-java-list-shards.md#kinesis-using-sdk-java-retrieve-shards)\.

 Obtain the initial shard iterator using the `getShardIterator` method\.
 Obtain shard iterators for additional batches of records using the `getNextShardIterator` method of the `getRecordsResult` object returned by the `getRecords` method\.
 A shard iterator is valid for 5 minutes\.
 If you use a shard iterator while it is valid, you get a new one\.
 Each shard iterator remains valid for 5 minutes, even after it is used\.

 To obtain the initial shard iterator, instantiate `GetShardIteratorRequest` and pass it to the `getShardIterator` method\.
 To configure the request, specify the stream and the shard ID\.
-For information about how to obtain the streams in your AWS account, see [Listing StreamsListing Shards](kinesis-using-sdk-java-list-streams.md)\.
-For information about how to obtain the shards in a stream, see [Retrieving Shards from a Stream](kinesis-using-sdk-java-retrieve-shards.md)\.
+For information about how to obtain the streams in your AWS account, see [Listing Streams](kinesis-using-sdk-java-list-streams.md)\.
+For information about how to obtain the shards in a stream, see [DescribeStream API \- Deprecated](kinesis-using-sdk-java-list-shards.md#kinesis-using-sdk-java-retrieve-shards)\.

 ```
 String shardIterator;